akkadotnet/getakka.net/src/docs/working-with-actors/Dispatchers.md

 # Dispatchers

-## What Dispatchers Do?
+## What Do Dispatchers Do?
 Dispatchers are responsible for scheduling all code that run inside the `ActorSystem`.
 Dispatchers are one of the most important parts of Akka.NET, as they control the throughput and time share for each of the actors, giving each one a fair share of resources.

 By default, all actors share a single **Global Dispatcher**.
-Unless you change the configuration, this dispatcher uses the *.NET Thread Pool* behind the scenes, which is optimized for most common scenarios.
-That means the default configuration should be *good enough* for most cases.
+Unless you change the configuration, this dispatcher uses the *.NET Thread Pool* behind the scenes, which is optimized for most common scenarios. **That means the default configuration should be *good enough* for most cases.**

 #### Why should I use different dispatchers?